dotnet/orleans/README.md

 ```
 or

-2. Creating a NuGet.config file at the solution directory with the following content:
+2. Creating a `NuGet.config` file in the solution directory with the following contents:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>